 In this article, we'll explore the causes of abdominal pain, along with ideas for how to decrease the extent of this pain.

-When your abs feel like they're hurting or uncomfortable often, it could be the result of an anxiety condition.
-Learn more about your anxiety symptoms by taking my free 7 minute anxiety test now.
+When your abs feel like they're hurting or uncomfortable often, it could be the result of anxiety.
+Our free 7 minute anxiety test will score your anxiety symptoms, compare it to others, and help you see what treatments are available.
+Make sure to start the test if you haven't yet.

 Causes of Abdominal Discomfort From Anxiety